ice-wm/FAQ/index.md

     +---+---+---+---+---+---+---+---+---+---+
 ```

-If you name less desktops you obtain less if you name more you get
+If you name less desktops, you obtain less.
+If you name more, you get
 more.

 For understanding how switching virtual desktops works in IceWM you